Basic Input Output System (BIOS)

 Unified Extensible Firmware Interface (UEFI)

-configuration options.
+systems.
 The terms BIOS and UEFI are sometimes used interchangeably.

 P.O.S.T.

 When you power on your computer, the BIOS runs first.
-It performs a test
+Its the black screen

-something’s wrong, you’ll see an error message.
-If everything passes, the BIOS checks
+see an error message.
+If everything passes, the BIOS checks the boot sector of the hard

-the boot sector of the hard drive to find the operating system (like Windows or Linux)
+drive to find the operating system (like Windows or Linux) and load it.
+The BIOS also

-and load it.
-The BIOS also uses a small battery to keep the system clock running and
+uses a small battery to keep the system clock running and remember your settings.
+This

-remember your settings.
-This whole process happens quickly, before your operating
+whole process happens quickly, before your operating system fully takes over.

 BIOS Updates